 A couple of anything generally means two of something.
-If you say that you have a couple minutes it means about two or three minutes.
-A few usually means three to five of something, so a few minutes is a little bit longer than a couple, however they are usually used in the same way.
+If you say that you have a couple minutes, it means about two or three minutes.
+A few usually means three to five of something, so a few minutes is a little bit longer than a couple.
+Still, they are usually used in the same way.

 Both can tell people that there is only a short amount of time left before something, or can make the time of day less specific.
 You can use couple and few with minutes or hours.

 “How long until we leave?”

 “What time is it now?”

 When telling the general time people usually count in either fives, tens or twenties.
 For example, it is much more common to hear a person say “five past eight” than to hear “four past eight.”
 If a person wants the exact time you can tell them, but a good rule is to count in groups of five since minutes are very short anyways.

 “Do you know what time it is now?”

 Now you know all the different ways to answer the question “what time is it?” with ease.
 But don’t stop here—use the information you learned in this post when you’re having conversations in English.
 The more you practice them, the better you’ll be at using them!

 Even if you don’t have anyone to practice with, hearing these words and phrases in use is an excellent way to learn them.
 You can find many video examples of these and other natural English use, on the FluentU program.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.